pydicom/pynetdicom/docs/tutorials/create_scu.rst

         print('Association established with Echo SCP!')
         assoc.release()

-There's a lot going on in these few lines, so let's look at it in two sections:
+There's a lot going on in these few lines, so let's split it up a bit:

 .. code-block:: python
    :linenos: